Empirical Formula

 Also known as: simplest formula

-The simplest whole-number ratio of atoms of each element present in a compound, found by reducing the actual atom counts.
-The empirical formula is what you can determine from percent composition data alone.
+The chemical formula that shows the simplest whole-number ratio of atoms of each element present in a compound, obtained by dividing all subscripts by their.
+The empirical formula is what you can determine from percent composition or combustion analysis data alone.

 πŸ’‘ Intuition